Intel-Media-SDK/MediaSDK/doc/mediasdk_release_notes.md

 * **Known issues**
     - Kernel 5.0 have known issue with endurance on Skylake see https://bugs.freedesktop.org/show_bug.cgi?id=110285 for details.
-    - Media Stack 20.2 with Linux kernel 5.0 may cause higher CPU usage and instability in endurance testing.
+    - Media Stack 20.3 with Linux kernel 5.0 may cause higher CPU usage and instability in endurance testing.
 Issue root caused to media driver see https://github.com/intel/media-driver/issues/671 for details.

-**Misc**
-- Actualized TGL device ID whitelist.
-- Build system does not enforce specific instruction set (#2047).
-- Corrected minimum libva API version in dependency check.
-- Improved message filtering for VTune.
+    - AV1 Decoder doesn't properly support asynchronous decoding (AsyncDepth > 1) and sometimes may return *MFX_ERR_UNDEFINED_BEHAVIOR* and *MFX_ERR_DEVICE_FAILED* from DecodeFrameAsync calls.
+See #2244 for details.

 ## <a id='System_Requirements'>System Requirements</a>